nuxeo-sandbox/nuxeo-s3-utils/README.md

 # nuxeo-s3-utils

-This add-on for [Nuxeo](http://www.nuxeo.com) contains utilities for AWS S3: Operations to upload or download a file, utilities to build a temporary signed URL to S3, and a helper SEAM Bean.
+This add-on for [Nuxeo](http://www.nuxeo.com) contains utilities for accessing objects in AWS S3 bucket(s):

+* *Operations* to upload or download a file, generate a temporary signed URL, etc.
+* *Custom blob provider* to handle objects on buckets that are not the Nuxeo binary bucket.
+They still get indexed, thumbnail calculated etc. Some important restriction though: The goal is to handle existing files in the bucket(s), so upload (update/creation) is not allowed.
+See below for details

 ## Set Up: Configuration
 ### Principles and Authentication
+The plugin creates:

-The plugin creates a `S3Handler` tool, that is in charge of performing the actions (download, upload, ...).
-It connects to S3 using your credentials, a region and a bucket.
+* A `S3Handler` tool, that is in charge of performing the actions (download, upload, ...).
+* A `S3UtilsBlobProvider` that can be used to handle Blobs linked to an object in a S3 bucket.
+This BlobProvider uses a `S3Handler` for actions on the bucket.
+To link a Blob in Nuxeo to an object in your bucket, you will use the `S3Utils.CreateBlobFromObjectKey` operation (see below)

+Both connects to S3 using your credentials, a region and a bucket.
+In order to allow connecting to several to several buckets (within the same account), the plugin exposes a _service_, allowing you to access different buckets: You contribute as many S3 Handlers (and possibly several `S3UtilsBlobProvider`) as you need, given each of them a unique name.

 The plugin uses Nuxeo AWS Credential code to handle authentication (the `NuxeoAWSCredentialsProvider` class), which means you must either:

 * Use nuxeo configuration parameters/XML extension point to set up your AWS credentials (see https://doc.nuxeo.com/nxdoc/amazon-s3-online-storage/)
-* Be already authenticated and/or you have setup the expected AWS environment variables.
+* Be already authenticated and/or you have setup the expected AWS environment variables before starting Nuxeo (or running the unit tests).
+This would be the case if, for example, Nuxeo is running from an EC2 instance on AWS (and this instance has permission to access the bucket(s))

 For example, on way to run unit tests is to: (in a terminal):

 * Authenticate to AWS (like, run `aws s3 ls` and authenticate)
 * Then, run `mvn install`

-I Nuxeo is deployed on an EC2 instance on AWS, it automatically gets the authentication and role from the instance.
+If Nuxeo is deployed on an EC2 instance on AWS, it automatically gets the authentication and role from the instance.

-In order to allow connecting to several to several buckets (within the same account, as you already are authenticated to this account, the plugin exposes a _service_, allowing you to access different buckets: You contribute as many S3 Handlers as you need, given each of them a unique name.

-**IMPORTANT**: Of course, authentication drives permission, you must make sure the account use (or the EC2 instance running) has permission to download, upload, delete, ... in the bucket.
+**IMPORTANT**: Of course, authentication drives permission, you must make sure the account (or the EC2 instance running) has permission to download, upload, delete, ... in the bucket.

 ### Contribute the S3Utils Service
 Fo each S3 account and bucket you want to access, just add the following contribution to your Nuxeo Studio project (Advanced Settings > XML Extension).
 Values are explain below.